bilalakil/unity-dump/README.md

 ## Unity

+- Use TextMeshPro instead of the legacy Text components
+    - Each time you update the TextMeshPro package, you should also re-import the TMPro Essentials.
+    - Although re-import supposedly works on top of existing files, I've encountered issues with that before (where files were split into different folders and lookups failed).
+Instead, delete the current essentials and do a clean import.

 ### iOS

 - Check "Bottom" in "Project Settings > Player > iOS > Other Settings > Defer system gestures on edges"